 With increasing cooperation between the U.S. and Canada since September 11th, border agents can have access to some travelers’ criminal records.
 So, if you forget or lie about a DUI, it can bar you from entering Canada for many years.

 Facing DUI charges?
 The best way to protect your ability to travel abroad is to avoid a DUI conviction in the first place.
-Contact us today for a free consultation.
+Contact us today for a consultation.